 Q: Some of the courses in psychology sound similar to courses offered in other departments.
 Can I substitute other courses for the psychology major or minor requirements?

 A: Usually the answer is no, because the university explicitly tries to make sure that courses offered in different departments are not identical.
-Any requests for course substitutions should be directed to the Psychology Undergraduate Coordinator.
+Any requests for course substitutions should be directed to the Psychology Undergraduate Coordinator (Joel Hughes).

 Q: The Psychology Writing course (PSYC 41990) requires permission to register.
 How do I get permission?

-A: The writing intensive course requirement in psychology is a one credit hour required course that is taken in conjunction with one of our upper division courses.
+A: The writing intensive course requirement in psychology is a one credit hour required course that is recommend to be taken in the same semester as Research Methods.
 There is limited enrollment in each section, so it is best not to wait until your last semester to try and schedule the writing intensive course.
 To register you must visit the Psychology main office (Room 144 Kent Hall).

 Q: I'm a psychology major, but I already took a writing intensive course in another department.
 Do I still need to take the psychology writing intensive course?

-A: A psychology major who has completed a writing intensive course in another department can often get the department writing intensive course requirement waived (it depends on the nature of the writing intensive course already completed).
+A: A psychology major who has completed a writing intensive course in another department can often get the department writing intensive course requirement waived, but it depends on the nature of the writing intensive course already completed.
 Even if the requirement is waived, the student must still complete 30 hours in psychology.
 Contact the Undergraduate Coordinator if you want to request a waiver for writing intensive.